brunobastosfer/fortes-challenger/README.md

 ```bash
 git clone <URL_DO_REPOSITORIO>
 ```
-Navegue até o diretório do projeto:
+Navegue até o diretório do projeto.

 Instale as dependências:
 ```bash